-A cutter or cut fastball is a baseball pitch that deviates towards the pitchers’ glove hand when they release the ball.
-For example, a right-handed pitcher throwing the cutter will have the ball break inside to left-hand hitters.
-Similarly, throwing a cutter to a right-hand hitter will break away from them, which looks like a strike to the batter until the last second.
 The effectiveness of a cut fastball is the late break or deviation that the ball takes as it arrives at home plate.
 When batters are unable to square up the ball with the barrel of the bate, they may miss and or break their wooden bat when making contact with the ball.

-How to Grip / Throw a Cutter Pitch?
+How to Grip / Throw a Cutter Pitch

 The cutter grip that big league pitchers use is having their index and middle finger close together over baseball’s seams.
 Next, the ring finger will rest on the baseball seam while the thumb is underneath the index finger and middle finger.
 Finally, throwing the pitch requires a consistent delivery with the pitcher’s arm, which helps deceive hitters since the late movement could look like a traditional four-seam fastball that might end up in the strike zone or slightly end up a bit outside.